 "We would love to have a silver bullet," he said.
 "But you have to adapt to what you have."

-Meadows said that before Hurricane Irma in 2017, citrus growers accepted that they had diseased crops, and were still expecting a rebound year.
+Meadows said that before Hurricane Irma in 2017, citrus growers had found ways to work around the disease, at least temporarily, and were expecting a rebound year.
 But the hurricane devastated the crop.
-State officials say the crop sustained more than $760 million in damage.
+Initial estimates pegged the year's crop yield at the lowest since 1942.

 The image of Florida oranges is iconic around the world.
 Florida typically grows the most oranges in the U.S., and most are used for juice.
 In the 2016-2017 growing year, the value of the crop was $800 million.

-Growers have been using a variety of "tools in their toolbox" in response to the disease, Meadows said.
-Nutritional supplements for the trees, psyllid control, and water quality are among the tools, as is planting with greening-tolerant rootstocks.
+Growers have been using a variety of stopgap measures to work around the disease, Meadows said.
+Nutritional supplements for the trees, psyllid control, and water quality are among the temporary solutions, as is planting with greening-tolerant rootstocks.

 The psyllid isn't native to Florida but is believed to have arrived from someone who perhaps unknowingly brought a slip of a tree from Asia.
 The bug was first spotted in the state in 1998, and some think it then spread during hurricanes and storms.
 Greening was first spotted in 2005.
 There isn't a cure, and no country has ever successfully eradicated it.